-A major change in our industry is the upcoming shift to cloud computing.
-The advent of cloud platforms is one of the most important parts of this shift.
+A significant change in our industry is the upcoming shift to cloud computing.
+The advent of cloud platforms is one of the most essential parts of this shift.
 As its name suggests, such a platform allows developers to write cloud-based applications, or use cloud services, or both.
 Different names, including on-demand platform and platform as a service (PaaS), are used today for this type of platform.
-Whatever it is called, there is great potential for this new way of supporting applications.
+Whatever it is called, there is an excellent potential for this new way of supporting applications.

 Reflect on how application platforms are being used today to see why.
-When an on-site application (i.e. one running within an organization) is created by a development team, much of what the application needs already exists.
-An operating system provides basic support for application execution, interaction with storage, and more, while other environmentally friendly computers provide services such as remote storage.
+When an on-site application (i.e., one running within an organization) is created by a development team, much of what the application needs already exists.
+An operating system provides essential support for application execution, interaction with storage, and more, while other environmentally friendly computers offer services such as remote storage.
 If all these basics had to be built first by the creators of each on-site application, we would have many fewer applications today.

 Similarly, if any development team that wants to create a cloud app must first build their own cloud platform, we won’t see many cloud apps.
 Fortunately, vendors are facing this challenge, and cloud platform technologies are now available.
 This overview aims to categorize and describe these technologies as viewed by someone who creates business applications.

-Here are 5 biggest cloud computing vendors in the world today.
+Here are the 5 most significant cloud computing vendors in the world today.

 Microsoft plans to pursue its growing cloud business.
 Microsoft recently announced its partnership with Financial Messaging, Swift.
 Around 11,000 finance companies and banks transfer money via the messaging-based Swift network.
 Microsoft plans to develop a Swift platform to enhance Swift’s unique network and cloud security and intelligence.
 Recently, Microsoft and Volkswagen revealed a partnership that will help carmakers use Microsoft’s cloud to produce smart vehicles.
 Microsoft also works on cloud and blockchain-based identity systems to store user identity and control access to data.